St David's Uniting Church: St David's Church

 These new arrangements for Presbyterian worship in the Ashfield area were amicably introduced and St David's recovered its numbers as population increased.
 Both Liverpool Street and St David's were fortunate in having outstanding and long-lived ministers in the last quarter of the nineteenth century.
 Auld continued at Liverpool Street until 1906 and at St David's the distinguished theologian Dr MacInnes was minister from 1880 until his death in 1908.

 MacInnes was Moderator in 1894 and for many years Convener of the Assembly's Church Property Law and Documents Committee.
-He was well known for 'his watchfulness and diligence in securing valid title deeds for much of [the church's] property' (C.A.White,1951) It was fortunate that MacInnes was at the helm to steer his own church of St David's through the reefs surrounding the title to its land.
+He was well known for 'his watchfulness and diligence in securing valid title deeds for much of [the church's] property' (White, 1951).
+It was fortunate that MacInnes was at the helm to steer his own church of St David's through the reefs surrounding the title to its land.
 These problems were resolved eventually only on appeal to the Privy Council in Britain, "which laid down the principle that land donated to a church could not subsequently be sold by the donor".

 Under MacInnes some significant changes were also made to the church fittings at St David's.
 The flooring was completely removed in 1895, the area below the floor-boards was cleaned and coated with asphalt and a new floor was laid in both church and vestry.
 At the same time the internal walls of the church were cleaned and coloured with wash.

 The church roof required new woodwork and replacement of slates in 1907, while in the following year an asphalt path 1.8 metre (6 feet) wide from the porch to Dalhousie Street was laid by P. Duffy and the original small entry gates were taken elsewhere and new gates erected by a Lewisham contractor, E. Cannon.

 There was much activity from 1909 until 1911 under MacInnes' successors, Dr Merrington (1908-1910) and Angus King (1910-1923).
 In 1909 Excelsior ventilators were inserted in the roof under the supervision of the architect W. A. Rostron and the lead ridge-capping was replaced.
 In the same year, a new front fence was erected (described in section 2.6 below).
 The church bell which had hitherto hung outside on a pole was now in December 1909 put up the tower under the supervision of A.M.
 Allen, the architect commissioned to build the manse in 1910–11.